mordauntfamilyhistory.com

 This page is regularly added to or corrected as I discover or am given more information.
 Any information you can provide about your family members, past or present, would be very welcome.
 Please forward to henry@mordaunt.me.uk.

-This page was last amended on 28th May 2010.
+This page was last amended in November, 2022

 It is more than likely that descendents and family of the Baronet Mordaunts are already well aware of their family tree.
 Much of the following has been taken from "The Baronetage of England" by William Betham, published by William Miller in 1801, (isn't 'Google Books' wonderful?), supplemented from other sources including "Massingham Parva, Past and Present" by Ronald Fisher McLeod, published by Waterow in 1882, and modern publications such as Burke's Peerage and Debrett's, available in any central public reference library in the United Kingdom

-• Sir L'Estrange Mordaunt (abt.
-1572 - 1628?), whose ancestry is described on the previous webpages, purchased the baronetcy in 1611.
 The idea of creating and selling baronetcies was a bright idea by King James I (James VI of Scotland) to get round his limited tax raising powers.
 Until then L'Estrange had pursued a military career, first serving in Flanders against Spain where he met, courted and married 1.
 Margaret (? - 1606), the daughter of Peter de Charles, a Flemish gentleman from Antwerp.
+She was presumably the Margaret Mordant (sic) for whom an Act of naturalization was passed on Parliament in 1604.
 In 1598 he served in the Earl of Essex's ill-fated expedition to Ireland, and in 1600/1601 served in Ireland under Mountjoy.
 Would he there have met his mysterious kinsman, Nicholas Mordaunt?
 In 1602 he succeeded to his grandfather's estates.
+L'Estrange married 2.
+Frances Sotherton (? - 1621), a widow, daughter of Sir Robert Cheek of Debnam.
+Frances was buried in St. John's, Maddermarket, central Norwich, now under the care of the Redundant Churches Fund.
+L'Estrange was buried with his first wife in Little Massingham church

 • Robert Mordaunt . (? - ?) died in infancy, or so says one source.
 I am not certain he necessarily was the firstborn.
 There was another son Robert (of Hesperton) who did grow to manhood, see below.